-AT&T to shut down its 2G network by 2017Alex Wagner - Deputy Managing Editor, News Desk
+AT&T to shut down its 2G network by 2017Alex Wagner - Editorial Director of News and Content

 Have you made any plans for the year 2017 yet?
 Well AT&T has, as it's revealed that it plans to shut down its 2G network by 2017.
 That information comes from an SEC filing made by the carrier today, in which AT&T explains that it plans to redeploy its 2G spectrum to be used with its 3G and 4G networks in order to help improve network performance and address the need for more spectrum capacity.
 AT&T expects the shutdown to occur around January 1, 2017, and it says that during the process of discontinuing that network, it'll "proactively" work with its 2G network customers to move them to 3G and 4G service.
 As of June 30, 2012, around 12 percent of AT&T's postpaid subscribers were using 2G handsets.